MichiganSolarCarTeam/micro-lint/CONTRIBUTING.md

 > **Note**: You're free to name your `virtualenv` whatever you want, but be aware
 > that Pytest may try to run tests that it happens to find in your `virtualenv`
 > directory.
-Some of `microLint`s dependencies have tests bundled with them.
+Some of `micro-lint`s dependencies have tests bundled with them.

 ## Install dependencies